Site: 120710

 Futch, Chad Hasegawa, Howard Hersh, Sarah Hotchkiss, Bernadette Jiyong Frank,

-Keira Kotler, Kristina Lewis, Scott Malbaurn, Elaine Nguyen, Alex Paik, J Pansa, Steuart
+Keira Kotler, Kristina Lewis, Scott Malbaurn, Elaine Nguyen, Alex Paik, J Rivera Pansa, Steuart

 Pittman, and Carlota Rodriguez.